-It’s the holiday celebration season and many of us are looking for the very best recipes to serve our family and friends!
-And nachos are a favorite for many of us and these nachos have a fresh new twist and the green, read and white looks downright festive on the holiday table!
+It’s the holiday celebration season and many of us are looking for the very best recipes to serve our family and friends and this artichoke dip for nacho recipes is a favorite of most of us.
+These nachos have a fresh new twist and the green, red and white looks downright festive on the holiday table!

 And it may be hard to believe, how can anything that tastes so good be so good for you so I wanted to share what good things these nachos have in them: